 Tips for Visiting Statue of Liberty

-Here are tips to help you streamline your trip so that you can smoothly visit one of the most iconic structures in New York and the world; the Statue of Liberty.
+Here are some tips to help streamline your trip, ensuring a smooth visit to one of the most iconic structures in New York and the world—the Statue of Liberty.

 Here is a list of the top 5 tips that will help you plan your itinerary for visiting the Statue of Liberty.

 Book Your Statue of Liberty Tickets in Advance

 Given the popularity of the Statue of Liberty, you must book your tickets in advance to avoid not getting the ticket that you want.